 - Send updated messages to activation area or expand activation area if needed.

-AMBER Alert capabilities are operational statewide, as defined by the map below, and a procedure is in place to share information with neighboring states and Canadian provinces and, when appropriate, request activation of their AMBER Alert systems.
+AMBER Alert capabilities are operational statewide, as defined by the map below, and a procedure is in place to share information with neighboring states and Canadian provinces.
+When appropriate, a request for activation of their AMBER Alert systems will be made.